 My previous resume was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-RN Resume Sample You Can Copy and Use
+RN Resume Template You Can Copy and Use

-Licensed RN with 4+ years of experience of sustaining 99% patient satisfaction at General Hospital.
-Provided daily care in a 25-bed oncological unit with not a day missed.
-Commended for 100% accuracy in documentation.
-In the past year, have been shadowed by two student nurses, who went on to get licensed as RNs.
-Seeking to provide world-class care in the intensive care unit at Greentree Hospital.
+Licensed Registered Nurse with over 4 years of experience providing compassionate care to diverse patient populations in acute care and long-term care settings at General Hospital.
+Provided daily care in a 25-bed oncological unit, with no day missed.
+Commended for 100% accuracy in medical record documentation.
+Seeking to provide world-class care in the intensive care unit at Green Tree Hospital.